MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 Privileged access management in Office 365 is currently only available for customers with E5 and Advanced Compliance SKUs.

 ### When will privileged access be available for Office 365 workloads beyond Exchange?
-We do plan to offer this feature in other Office 365 workloads – when we’re ready to share a timeline, it will be available through Office 365 Roadmap.
+We do plan to offer this feature in other Office 365 workloads soon.
+When we’re ready to share a timeline, it will be available through the Office 365 roadmap.

 ### How is this different from Azure Active Directory’s Privileged Identity Management?
 Privileged access management in Office 365 and [Azure AD Privileged Identity Management](https://docs.microsoft.com/azure/active-directory/active-directory-privileged-identity-management-configure) complement each other by providing access control with JIT access at different scopes.
 Together they provide a robust set of controls for protecting your data.